 Furthermore, consumers are very unwilling to share geolocation information with brands – 82% do not want to share this information.
 Given the increasing experimentation with beacon technology it will be interesting to see if this consumer concern arrests geolocation marketing growth, or whether the benefits experienced will outweigh the current skepticism.

 Although generally UK consumers are happier to share personal information than Germans, there is a complex mix of attitudes towards data across both countries and age groups.
 However, irrespective of age or nationality, one thing is clear - consumers want to retain control over their own data.
 In order to give them that control, brands must make it clear and easy for consumers to decide which data they want to share and continually evolve and review their strategy.

 The need for control also extends beyond what personal information is provided to how the individual is contacted and on which device.
 For example, around two thirds of consumers would prefer to receive promotional information about products and services via email; while one-third would like to get it through company websites.
 Other modes of communication cited were SMS (5%), social media (4%) and mobile push notifications (2%).

 Although we consider consumers to be confident shopping and browsing online, many still have multi channel data privacy concerns and will respond quickly and negatively to a bad experience – from unsubscribing to moving to a competitor.
-Using the very tools brands are leveraging to drive personalisation, disgruntled consumers will openly share poor experiences, therefore personalisation needs to be accurate and relevant.
-Bad personalisation, or any indication that a brand does not respect a consumer’s data in some way, will damage both business and the customer relationship.
+Using the very tools brands are leveraging to drive personalization, disgruntled consumers will openly share poor experiences, therefore personalization needs to be accurate and relevant.
+Bad personalization, or any indication that a brand does not respect a consumer’s data in some way, will damage both business and the customer relationship.

-For a full copy of the research results please click here to download the eBook: European attitudes towards personalisation & privacy: The Consumer View
+For a full copy of the research results please click here to download the eBook: European attitudes towards personalization & privacy: The Consumer View